Democratic Autonomous Administration of North and East Syria: Economy policy framework

-The autonomous region is ruled by a coalition which bases its policy ambitions to a large extent on the libertarian socialist ideology of Abdullah Öcalan and have been described as pursuing a model of economy that blends co-operative and private enterprise.
+The autonomous region is ruled by a coalition which have been described as pursuing a model of economy that blends co-operative and private enterprise.
 In 2012, the PYD launched what it called the "Social Economy Plan", later renamed the "People's Economy Plan" (PEP).
 Private property and entrepreneurship are protected under the principle of "ownership by use".
 Dr. Dara Kurdaxi, a regional official, has stated: "The method in Rojava is not so much against private property, but rather has the goal of putting private property in the service of all the peoples who live in Rojava."
 Communes and co-operatives have been established to provide essentials.
 Co-operatives account for a large proportion of agricultural production and are active in construction, factories, energy production, livestock, pistachio and roasted seeds, and public markets.
 Several hundred instances of collective farming occurred across towns and villages in the region, with communes consisting of approximately 20–35 people.
 According to the region's "Ministry of Economics", approximately three-quarters of all property has been placed under community ownership and a third of production has been transferred to direct management by workers' councils.

 Law and security

 Legal system

 Syrian civil laws are valid in the region if they do not conflict with the Constitution of the autonomous region.
 One example for amendment is personal status law, which in Syria is based on Sharia and applied by Sharia Courts, while the secular autonomous region proclaims absolute equality of women under the law, allowing civil marriage and banning forced marriage, polygamy and underage marriage.

 A new criminal justice approach was implemented that emphasizes restoration over retribution.
 The death penalty was abolished.
 Prisons house mostly people charged with terrorist activity related to ISIL and other extremist groups.
 A September 2015 report of Amnesty International stated that 400 people were incarcerated by the region's authorities and criticized deficiencies in due process of the judicial system of the region.

-The justice system in the region is influenced by Abdullah Öcalan's libertarian socialist ideology.
 At the local level, citizens create Peace and Consensus Committees, which make group decisions on minor criminal cases and disputes as well as in separate committees resolve issues of specific concern to women's rights like domestic violence and marriage.
 At the regional level, citizens (who need not be trained jurists) are elected by the regional People's Councils to serve on seven-member People's Courts.
 At the next level are four Appeals Courts, composed of trained jurists.
 The court of last resort is the Regional Court, which serves the region as a whole.
 Separate from this system, the Constitutional Court renders decisions on compatibility of acts of government and legal proceedings with the constitution of the region (called the Social Contract).